NeoBlizzard-verbose/Lenovo-G570-Hackintosh/README.md

 This device does not need USB patching IMO (Please, CMIIW.
 I don't "explicitly" remember applying USB Patches) IRQ is self-compiled and ACPI-patched in config.plist, rest are prebuilt.

+What works/doesn't?
+TBA

+Changelog:-
+> 20 November 2022
+The blind build is back, except it is now more raw and messed up.
+But hey, it boots, so, profit?
+I blame incycledream for guilting me into doing this again.
+Wrapped it up in 2 hrs. tops, nice record xD There's a lot of work to do, NGL.
+Checklist soon

+> 4th March 2022
+placed files needed for duetpkg to read OCBL.
+USB boots (finally) but throws a kernel panic error, which i cannot fix with my expertise rn

-3 March 2022 = fail
+> 3 March 2022 = fail
 WIP!
 NOT READY!
 WILL BE, SOON...

-4th March 2022
-placed files needed for duetpkg to read OCBL.
-USB boots (finally) but throws a kernel panic error, which i cannot fix with my expertise rn

 PS:- I had more luck booting off of a blunt USB on the first try than this calculated approach.
 How ironic

-20 November 2022

-The blind build is back, except it is now more raw and messed up.
-But hey, it boots, so, profit?
-I blame incycledream for guilting me into doing this again.
-Wrapped it up in 2 hrs. tops, nice record xD There's a lot of work to do, NGL.
-Checklist soon